 2. Develop your position carefully.
 After doing the reading, apply critical thinking to synthesize your own postion or new ideas on the topic.
 It would be best to consider opposing viewpoints and compare and contrast them to come up with a middle ground or even novel position.

-3. Refine your position. after writing down your initial thesis statement go over it and see how it can be improved.
+3. Refine your position.
+After writing down your initial thesis statement go over it and see how it can be improved.
 You can even think of asking for opinions from friends or professors to see what changes or improvements can be made.

 Ideally, a thesis statement should be a single sentence.
 But considering how hard they are to formulate, it is OK to develop a thesis statement that includes one to three sentences.
 Below, we provide examples of literary thesis statements.